chef-boneyard/chef-fundamentals/slides/getting-started/01_slide.md

 If you wish to install Chef extensions such as knife plugins, report handlers or gems used in cookbooks, use the full-stack included Ruby.

+# Chef Toolbox

+Chef comes with several tools of its own.

+* ohai
+* chef-client and chef-solo
+* knife
+* shef

+# Other Tools

+In working with infrastructure, we have several tools in the toolbox.

+Non-Chef tools:

+* Shell (Bash, Zsh, Powershell, Cmd.exe)
+* Text editors (Emacs, Vim, Notepad++)
+* Version control systems (Git, Subversion, Perforce)
+* Ruby programming language

 # Chef Tools

-Each of these tools share some common traits.
+Each of the tools bundled with the Chef Full package share some common traits.

 * Built-in help
 * Configuration